 Generally, HBFI applies an entry and exit fee on facilities provided.
 In line with standard practice, professional fees accrued in providing a facility will also be for the account of the borrower.
 Please see our Products Section for more details.

 Typically, a borrowing entity provides a minimum of 20% equity.
-HBFI can fund up to 80%* of the Loan to Cost of a project for most product types.
+HBFI can fund up to 80%* of the Loan to Cost, of a project for most product types with this increasing to up to 85% for the Social/Affordable product.
 For product-specific gearing, please see our Products Section for more details.